hugoabernier/next-level-spfx-workshop/Lab1/README.md

     Local version: 4.0.2
     ```

+> Note: You may not see a `Local version` if you're not currently in a project folder.
+That's ok!

 ## Exercise 5: Install Yeoman

 [Yeoman](https://yeoman.io/) helps you kick-start new projects, and prescribes best practices and tools to help you stay productive.
 SharePoint client-side development tools include a Yeoman generator for creating new web parts.
 The generator provides common build tools, common boilerplate code, and a common playground website to host web parts for testing.